Going to AWS re:Invent 2024?

 Kubernetes is the best-known container orchestration tool.
 It was designed by Google to support “planet-scale” workloads of billions of containers each week.
 Kubernetes development is now led by the Cloud Native Computing Foundation (CNCF).

 Kubernetes uses a declarative model to define the ideal state of your container infrastructure.
-You write YAML files that describe what you want to see.
-The system automatically applies the correct actions to achieve the state you express.
+You write YAML files that describe what you want to see and the system automatically applies the correct actions to achieve the state you express.

 The Kubernetes architecture consists of a centralized control plane and multiple worker Nodes.
 The control plane receives instructions via its API server.
 It schedules containers onto available Nodes, then watches in a loop to ensure the state is maintained.